-H. Notes and Accounts Receivables Due From Students
+G. Notes and Accounts Receivables Due From Students

 Included in accounts receivable is student tuition stated at the amounts billed to students less loan proceeds, grants and scholarships.
 Military scholarships are separately billed and collected by semester from the corresponding military agencies (e.g., Army, Navy, Air Force, etc.).
 Approximately 95% of all currently enrolled students rely on some form of financial aid.
-As a policy, students are required to settle their financial obligation and account balance before they are allowed to attend and be promoted to the next academic year.
-The student accounts receivable balance as of June 30, 2019, is settled by the subsequent receipt of the corresponding financial aid funds for the academic period or by payment received from the students.